Yonge Street

 Once the southernmost leg of provincial Highway 11, linking the provincial capital with northern Ontario, Yonge Street has been referred to as "Main Street Ontario".
 Until 1999, the Guinness Book of World Records repeated the popular misconception that Yonge Street was 1896 km long, making it the longest street in the world; this was due to a conflation of Yonge Street with the rest of Ontario's Highway 11.
-Yonge Street (including the Bradford-to-Barrie extension) is only 86 km long.
-Due to provincial downloading in the 1990s, no section of Yonge Street is marked as a provincial highway.
+The street (including the Bradford-to-Barrie extension) is only 86 km long.
+Due to provincial downgrading in the 1990s, no section of Yonge Street is marked as a provincial highway.

-The construction of Yonge Street is designated as an Event of National Historic Significance in Canada.
+Its construction has been designated as an Event of National Historic Significance in Canada.
 Yonge Street was integral to the original planning and settlement of western Upper Canada in the 1790s, forming the basis of the concession roads in Ontario today.
-Ontario's first colonial administrator, John Graves Simcoe, named the street for his friend Sir George Yonge, an expert on ancient Roman roads.
 In Toronto and York Region, Yonge Street is the north–south baseline from which street numbering is reckoned east and west.
 The eastern branch of the subway Line 1 Yonge–University serves nearly the entire length of the street in Toronto; it serves as the spine of the Toronto subway system, linking to suburban commuter systems such as the Viva Blue BRT.
-Yonge Street is a commercial main thoroughfare rather than a ceremonial one, with the Downtown Yonge shopping and entertainment district containing landmarks such as the Eaton Centre and Yonge–Dundas Square.
+The street is a commercial main thoroughfare rather than a ceremonial one, with the Downtown Yonge shopping and entertainment district containing landmarks such as the Eaton Centre and Sankofa Square (the former Yonge-Dundas Square).